-- o To recruit the new contraceptive acceptors in their 20s or with low parity for birth spacing, and offer more choice of contraceptive methods. - To strengthen the management skills including program planning, monitoring and supervision for the local program managers at all levels. - o To gradually shift the distribution of contraceptive services from the government supported programs to the self-supporting programs.
+- To recruit the new contraceptive acceptors in their 20s or with low parity for birth spacing, and offer more choice of contraceptive methods. - o To decentralize the management functions including program planning, monitoring and supervision to the local level and to strengthen the management skills for the local program managers at all levels. - o To gradually shift the distribution of contraceptive services from the government supported programs to the self-supporting programs.